LiquidZulu/.doom.d/README.md

     (setq org-directory "e:/emacs/documents/notes/org")

 This determines the style of line numbers in effect.
-If set to \`nil&rsquo;, line numbers are disabled.
-For relative line numbers, set this to \`relative&rsquo;.
+If set to `nil`, line numbers are disabled.
+For relative line numbers, set this to `relative`.

     (setq display-line-numbers-type t)